Propofol infusion syndrome: Presentation

 The syndrome clinically presents as acute refractory bradycardia that leads to asystole, in the presence of one or more of the following conditions: metabolic acidosis, rhabdomyolysis, hyperlipidemia, and enlarged liver.
-The association between PRIS and propofol infusions is generally noted at infusions higher than 4 mg.kg for greater than 48 hours.
+The association between PRIS and propofol infusions is generally noted at infusions higher than 4 mg/kg per hour for greater than 48 hours.

-Mechanism of Action
+Mechanism of action

 The mechanism of action is poorly understood but may involve the impairment of mitochondrial fatty acid metabolism by propofol.